July 2025

 Let’s see what you come up with this month.
 What peak postures will you be using?
 After you teach your class, share in our Global WhatsApp Group which layering postures worked best for you, which did you find students struggled with?
 We look forward to our collective collaboration to offer top level yoga experiences world wide.

-FINAL THOUGHTS ON EXTENSION
+FINAL THOUGHTS ON flexion

 ~Simon Darroch